Charlie Merz: Pre-Indianapolis 500 races at the Speedway

-Indy 500 highlights
+Indianapolis 500 highlights

-Charlie Merz had a strong record in the Indianapolis 500, finishing in the top 10 in three of his four starts.
-He finished seventh in the first "500" in 1911, again driving for National.
+Merz finished the Indianapolis 500 in the top 10 in three of his four starts.
+He was seventh in the first "500" in 1911, again driving for National.
 In 1912 he changed to the Stutz team, impressing observers with his ability to keep a car with the second smallest engine (390 cubic inches) in contention.
 The Horseless Age praised his driving skill through the Speedway's banked turns, noting that it was in the turns that he picked up time on his competitors.
-Merz finished a very respectable fourth.
+Merz finished fourth.

 Merz's best finish was third in 1913.
 It also proved to be his most spectacular.
 Merz, driving a Stutz again, was chasing Spencer Wishart in a New Jersey-built Mercer for second place when his engine burst into flames just before starting the last of the race's 200 laps.
 Instead of stopping, Merz pushed on, gambling he could finish one more lap.
 Coming down the front stretch to the checkered flag, spectators saw Merz's mechanic, Harry Martin, leaning out of the cockpit trying to bat the flames down with a jacket.
-The team earned their third-place finish that day.

-Merz did not race at Indy in 1914 or 1915, but returned in 1916 for his final attempt to win the "500."
+Merz did not race at Indianapolis in 1914 or 1915, but returned in 1916 for his final attempt to win the "500."
 A loss of oil pressure in his Peugeot engine ended his day early, leaving him in 19th place.

 Later career

-Merz took up the position of engineer for Rayfield Carburetter Company in 1914 and served in France in the American Expeditionary Forces, the forerunner of the US Army Air Corps, from 1917 to 1919 reaching the rank of lieutenant-colonel.
+Merz took up the position of engineer for Rayfield Carburetter Company in 1914, and served in France during the First World War in the American Expeditionary Forces, the forerunner of the US Army Air Corps, from 1917 to 1919 reaching the rank of lieutenant-colonel.
 He joined Harry C. Stutz when Stutz set up his new business, H. C. S. Motor Car Company, in mid-1919.
 There, he held the position of assistant to the president until 1925, when he was appointed receiver for the company until it was liquidated in 1927.

 In 1927, at age 39, Merz founded Merz Engineering and served as its president until his retirement in 1946.
 The company, under the leadership of Miklos Sperling, sponsored an Indy 500 team from 1950 to 1955.
 Merz served as Chief Steward for the Indianapolis 500, the top official of the race, from 1935 to 1939.

 Death

 Merz died in his home just outside Indianapolis at age 64 on July 8, 1952.
-He is buried at Crown Hill Cemetery in Indianapolis.
+He is buried at Crown Hill Cemetery (Section 63, Lot 23) in Indianapolis.